 Advanced standing examinations such as CBAPE, IB, EB, CLEP, TN Statewide Dual Credit, and Straighterline may be used to establish maximum credit of 30-semester hours.
 In establishing credit for these examinations, attention will be given not only to the score but to the scholastic record of the student, any special merits of the examination paper and perhaps a personal interview.
 Such credit will be granted in an area only if no college work in that area has been taken (enrolled in or attempted).
 No letter grades will be assigned to the credit earned by examination.
 Students interested in taking CLEP examinations should check in the registrar's office for guidelines prior to taking the tests.
-An advanced standing credit fee is charged.
 The CLEP examination in each individual subject can only be taken once.